christensenacademy/christensen-academy/modules/css-basics/challenges/css-validation-challenge.md

 **Prerequisite Knowledge:**

 * How to use the [CSS validator](http://jigsaw.w3.org/css-validator/).
-* Basic CSS syntax for writing CSS rules.
+* Basic syntax for writing CSS rules.

 **Your challenge is to fix all of the errors in the CSS (below).**